octavius64/Gazelle/README.md

 - `./docker_compose up`

 ## SSL Tips
 If you want to use Cloudflare's reverse proxy, then you can get an origin server SSL cert from them which is free and is valid for 15 years.
-It is a wildcard domain cert which means you can use it for both the web app and the tracker (assuming they both use the same wildcard domain).
 Note that only Cloudflare servers trust it though so you can't use it if you're not using Cloudflare's reverse proxy.

-If you want to use Let's Encrypt (which is also free but only valid for 3 months) then use the following command line and make sure to give it a wildcard domain name like `*.example.com`:
+If you want to use Let's Encrypt (which is also free but only valid for 3 months) then use the following command line:
 ```
 sudo certbot certonly --manual --preferred-challenges dns
 ```